sjmuniz/pgadmin3/README.md

-# pgadmi3
+# pgadmin3
-pgadmin3 built from scratch.
+pgadmin3 built from scratch on ubuntu 20.04